AhmedZamil/BLAZORSalesOrderManager_INTUS_COMPLETE/README.md

 # Domain Requirement
 Requirements Covered :
-   1. Yes ,Database has been created Using Code First In Entity Framework. a.Provided Sample data has been seeded for initial execution.
+   1. Yes ,Database has been created Using Code First In Entity Framework. i.Provided Sample data has been seeded for initial execution.
-   2. Created Blazor WebAssembly app with an interface to show data from DB. a.It's Blazor WebAssembly App. b.UI with Blazor with Pages,Component,Widget,Navigation. c.WEB API is Interfacing the Application Backend (.NET Core Web API) d.Data is Comming through API , Service , Repository from SQL DB using EF 6
+   2. Created Blazor WebAssembly app with an interface to show data from DB. i.It's Blazor WebAssembly App. ii.UI with Blazor with Pages,Component,Widget,Navigation. iii.WEB API is Interfacing the Application Backend (.NET Core Web API) iv.Data is Comming through API , Service , Repository from SQL DB using EF 6
-   3. Make an ability to change and save data in the application: state, name, and dimensions. a.Change/Modify/Edit for Data is implemented. b.You can Change state,name,dimension. c.You can even Edit Order d.You can Romove - Edit Windows from Order. e.You can add Windows to order
+   3. Make an ability to change and save data in the application: state, name, and dimensions. i.Change/Modify/Edit for Data is implemented. ii.You can Change state,name,dimension. iii.You can even Edit Order iv.You can Romove - Edit Windows from Order. v.You can add Windows to order

      i.You can even Edit Windows
      ii.You can Romove - Edit Sub Element from Window. ii.You can  add Sub Element to Window
-   4. Add the ability to create and delete orders, windows and elements. a.Order :You can even Create/View/Remove/Edit New. d.Window: You can even Create/View/Remove/Edit New. c.Sub Element: You can even Create/View/Remove/Edit New.
+   4. Add the ability to create and delete orders, windows and elements. i.Order :You can even Create/View/Remove/Edit New. ii.Window: You can even Create/View/Remove/Edit New. iii.Sub Element: You can even Create/View/Remove/Edit New.

    5. Optional: Interface validations.
 DTO.
 Separated BLL and DAL projects.
-     a.
-Validation For Basic Requiered Fields with other validation b.Domain Models are in seperate .NET Core project c.Repositories are in seperate .NET Core project
+     i.
+Validation For Basic Requiered Fields with other validation ii.Domain Models are in seperate .NET Core project iii.Repositories are in seperate .NET Core project iv.
-     d.
 Services are in seperate .NET Core Project
-     e.
-WEB API is in seperate .NET Core web API project.But when you run API other than using OPEN API for documentation I used to boot UI app.Just to make it compact       & easy to deploy in Azure. f.UI (BLAZOR ) is in seperate WASM implemented project
+     v.
+WEB API is in seperate .NET Core web API project.But when you run API other than using OPEN API for documentation I used to boot UI app.Just to make it compact       & easy to deploy in Azure. v.UI (BLAZOR ) is in seperate WASM implemented project

 NOTE : Here BLAZOR WEB Assembly need API/INTERFACE to communicate/Feed data.It could have been a Seperated Pr